-We are in the process of appointing an independent body to undertake the ballot and can share more information on the appointment in October.
+We are in the process of appointing an independent body to undertake the ballot and can share more information on the appointment soon.

 The independent body will review processes for registration of voters, distribute the Landlord Offer, advise Haringey Council on the question to be put to ballot, ensure that votes are accurately recorded and counted, and confirm the overall ballot process meets GLA requirements.

 - Drop in sessions and 1-1 meetings – from 24 September onwards at the Grange Community Hub, 32-34a White Hart Lane, N17 8DP